teelahti/tero.teelahti.fi/README.md

 ## Deploy to firebase

 Deployment is done with Google Cloud Container builder on each push, see cloudbuild.yaml for details.
+To set this up create a CI token with `firebase login:ci`, and set up a Cloud Container Builder job with that token.

-To build and deploy locally do
+To build and deploy locally for test purposes do

     make deploy